European Security Seminar–South (ESS-S)

 - Generate a network of professionals for continued interaction, dialogue, and cooperation

-This seminar brings together mid- to senior level security practitioners from Europe, Africa, the Mediterranean, the Middle East and the U.S. to build a common understanding of emerging dynamics in the south and to support comprehensive strategies to address regional challenges.
+This seminar brings together mid- to senior level security practitioners from Europe, Africa, the Mediterranean, the Middle East and the U.S. for plenary lectures and in-depth discussions in small seminar groups, all conducted under Chatham House Rule of non-attribution.
+ESS-S aims to build a common understanding of emerging dynamics in the south and to support comprehensive strategies to address regional challenges.
 Thus, it also generates a network of professionals for continued interaction, dialog and cooperation.

 For application and deadline information, contact Marshall Center Registrar, your ministry point of contact, or the U.S. or German Embassy in your capital city.